-- 4.9.3 Whilst rural fares do offer good value for the distance travelled, there is inconsistency in fares for similar distances on different supported services. - 4.9.4 The Council operates the statutory English National Concessionary Travel Scheme (ENCTS), and has not offered any discretionary extras such as companions, extended hours, or other modes since 2016.
-It has almost 20,000 passes in circulation, of which approximately 5-6% are disabled cards.
-For those pass holders wishing to use services 1a/1c, 103, or Jet Black 1 between Newbury and Colthrop Turn before 9.30am, the bus companies offer a discounted ticket.

-- 4.9.5 For those wishing to use both bus and train, PlusBus tickets are available for onward bus travel from Newbury and Reading stations, covering the two urban areas of West Berkshire.
+- 4.9.3 Whilst rural fares do offer good value for the distance travelled, there is inconsistency in fares for similar distances on different supported services. - 4.9.4 Most local bus operators have taken part in the national £2 single fare cap scheme which runs from 1 January 2023 until 31 December 2024. - 4.9.5 The Council operates the statutory English National Concessionary Travel Scheme (ENCTS) and has not offered any discretionary extras such as companions, extended hours, or other modes since 2016.
+It has almost 19,000 passes in circulation, of which approximately 5-6% are disabled cards.
+An "early bird" discounted ticket was launched across all operators in January 2023 allowing pass holders to travel before 9.30am outside of the Eastern area, brokered by the Forum.
+This costs £1.50 in Newbury/Thatcham and £2.00 elsewhere. - 4.9.6 For those wishing to use both bus and train, PlusBus tickets are available for onward bus travel from Newbury and Reading stations, covering the two urban areas of West Berkshire.
 Where travel is possible by bus between two places with rail stations, the bus is always the cheapest option.
 On average a single fare is 61% more expensive by rail, reducing to only 19% more for a return ticket at peak times.
-Off-peak, whilst a single bus fare is slightly cheaper than rail, a return trip is better value by rail. - 4.9.6 Information on the methods of payment available for bus fares is not always clear on operators' websites, even though most now have the ability to pay with cash, contactless bank card, smartcard, app ticket, or pre-purchased period or multi-journey tickets.
+Off-peak, whilst a single bus fare is slightly cheaper than rail, a return trip is better value by rail. - 4.9.7 Information on the methods of payment available for bus fares is not always clear on operators' websites, even though most now have the ability to pay with cash, contactless bank card, smartcard, app ticket, or pre-purchased period or multijourney tickets.